Ableton’s premier DAW (Digital Audio Workstation) gains a ton of new features and some welcome interface tweaks.

 The latest version of Granulator (III) is now also MPE-enabled.
 A three-stage saturation plugin called Roar has been added, and there are two new packs: Lost and Found (unusual sounds), and the Performance Pack which is aimed at the needs of live performers.

-If you weren’t familiar, packs are libraries of sounds, effects, or tools that you can add to Live.
-Which packs are available to you depends on the version of Live you own.
-Which brings me to some more daunting news–Live isn’t particularly cheap: 16-track Intro with 5GB of sounds and a limited feature set is $80, Standard with 10GB of sounds and most features is $351, while Suite with 75GB of sounds and all the features is a cool $600.
+Which brings me to some daunting news–Live isn’t particularly cheap: the 16-track Intro with 5GB of sounds and a limited feature set is $80, Standard with 10GB of sounds and most features is $351, while Suite with 75GB of sounds and all the features is a cool $600.

-Users that employ the piano roll to produce music, especially those coming from FL Studio, will be happy with the new MIDI tools.
+Users that employ the piano roll to enter and create music, especially those coming from FL Studio, will be happy with the new MIDI tools.
 You can finally split notes; there’s a velocity ramp function below the grid; as well as a host of modifiers in the clip header such as humanize, legato, stretch, add interval, set length, and even arpeggiate.
 You can also fold to the aforementioned global scale.

 My real wish is to be able to apply grooves (MIDI timing and velocity templates) to only notes I’ve selected, rather than entire clips.
 For instance, groove only the cymbals or kick, etc.